gud111/ester/README.md

 = Python 3.6 =

-* the repo uses Git LFS, ensure it is installed for complete cloning
+* the repo uses Git LFS, ensure it is installed for complete cloning This ensures that the large files such as lexicons and embeddings are obtained during "git clone".
+Please check https://github.com/git-lfs/git-lfs/wiki/Installation for further instructions.
 * list of dependencies `requirements.txt`
 * installation: `pip3 install -r requirements.txt`
 * for optimal running time ensure that BLAS/LAPACK is installed and used in NumPy and SciPy